flatcar-archive/flatcar-docs/docs/provisioning/cl-config/from-cloud-config.md

 ---
-title: Migrating from Cloud-Config to Container Linux Config
+title: Migrating from cloud-config to Container Linux Config
+linktitle: Migrating from cloud-config
-weight: 10
+weight: 40
 aliases:
+    - ../../os/migrating-to-clcs
-    - os/migrating-to-clcs
+    - ../../reference/migrating-to-clcs
 ---

-Flatcar Container Linus started as a fork of CoreOS Container Linux.
+Flatcar Container Linux started as a fork of CoreOS Container Linux.
 Historically, the recommended way to provision a CoreOS Container Linux machine was with a cloud-config.
 This was a YAML file specifying things like systemd units to run, users that should exist, and files that should be written.
 This file would be given to a CoreOS Container Linux machine, and saved on disk.
 Then a utility called coreos-cloudinit running in a systemd unit would read this file, look at the system state, and make necessary changes on every boot.

 The current recommended method is provisioning with Container Linux Configs.